pypa/virtualenv/docs/development.rst

     $ python -m tox -e python3.6

-See ``tox.ini`` for a list of all supported Python environments or just run the tests in all of the available ones by running just ``tox``.
+Run ``python -m tox -av`` for a list of all supported Python environments or just run the tests in all of the available ones by running just ``tox``.

 Status and License